F3rika/mapPat/README.md

 A more detailed description of the control panel, customizable parameters and plots included in the dashboard is reported in the [mapPat Manual](https://mappat.readthedocs.io/en/latest/) on Read the Docs.

-If you have any inquiries about mapPat please feel free to contact us at matteo.chiara@unimi.it, erika.ferrandi@gmail.com or here on GitHub.
+If you have any inquiries about mapPat please feel free to contact us at matteo.chiara@unimi.it, erika.ferrandi@unimi.it or here on GitHub.

 ## mapPat quick use guide